 In this article, we’ll be running down most of the expenses you can claim as a self-employed sole trader.
 You can download our guide in a jargon-free PDF if you’d rather read it later.

-We've also got a run-down of the business expenses you can claim as a limited company, too.
+We’ve also got a run-down of most of the business expenses you can claim as a limited company, too.

 Short on time?

 If you’re pressed for time, you can download this run-down of sole traders expenses in a handy PDF guide, available to read whenever you’re ready.